christran85-cyber/enterprise-security-operations-lab/README.md

 ---

-# 5. Web Application Reconnaissance

-After connectivity was established, SOC-Kali was used to perform reconnaissance against the Juice Shop application.

-The purpose of this stage was to determine:

-- Whether TCP/3000 was accessible
-- What service was listening
-- What web application was running
-- What HTTP technologies and headers were exposed

-This provided a baseline before vulnerability enumeration.

----

-# 6. Technology Fingerprinting with WhatWeb
+# 5. Web Technology Fingerprinting

-WhatWeb was used to fingerprint the application.
+WhatWeb was used from SOC-Kali to fingerprint the Juice Shop application.

 ```bash
 whatweb http://10.50.20.100:3000